Fijishi-Enterprises/GENO-Energy-Optimization/README.md

 ## Getting Started

+Check the Backbone wiki pages: [Backbone wiki](https://gitlab.vtt.fi/backbone/backbone/-/wikis/home)

-Make sure that you have [Git](https://git-scm.com/) version control system and a Git interface, such as [TortoiseGit](https://tortoisegit.org/) or [SourceTree](https://www.sourcetreeapp.com/), installed on your computer.
-You also need to have [GAMS](https://www.gams.com/) installed.
+Backbone requires [GAMS](https://www.gams.com) to work.
+While you can just download the repository, it will be easier to get new updates and to contribute to the development with [Git](https://git-scm.com/) version control system and a Git interface, such as [TortoiseGit](https://tortoisegit.org/) or [SourceTree](https://www.sourcetreeapp.com/), installed on your computer.

-In order to get a copy of the Backbone project, you need to clone it using Git.
-Copy and paste the URL of the original Backbone repository and select the directory where you want Backbone to be cloned.
+Cloning the repository with Git: Copy and paste the URL of the original Backbone repository and select the directory where you want Backbone to be cloned.
 The URL of the original Backbone repository is https://gitlab.vtt.fi/backbone/backbone.

 You should now have *Backbone.gms*, a few additional files and five subdirectories in the directory where you cloned Backbone.